horda-dev/dart_core/README.md

 - **View Types**:
   - `Value` - Single typed values (strings, numbers, dates)
   - `Counter` - Integer counters and metrics
-  - `Reference` - Links to other entities with attributes
+  - `Ref` - Links to other entities with attributes
   - `RefList` - Collections of entity references with pagination

 - **Query Building**: Programmatic construction with type safety